jjharrold/Kangaroo/README.md

 Print YES if they can land on the same location at the same time; otherwise, print NO.

 Note: The two kangaroos must land at the same location after making the same number of jumps.

+## Sample Input 0

+0 3 4 2

+## Sample Output 0

+YES

+## Explanation 0

+The two kangaroos jump through the following sequence of locations:

+0 -> 3 -> 6 -> 9 -> 12

+4 -> 6 -> 8 -> 10 -> 12

+Thus, the kangaroos meet after 4 jumps and we print YES.